rpy2/rpy2/doc/source/introduction.rst

 .. note::

-   By default, calling R functions will return R objects.
+   By default, calling R functions return R objects.

 More information on functions is in Section :ref:`robjects-functions`.